When you’re doing your site’s SEO, you have to be careful.

 23. Title tags and meta descriptions do matter

-During all the years I have been doing SEO, I have noticed one commonly repeated mistake.
+During all the years we have been doing SEO, we have noticed one commonly repeated mistake.
 You take title tags and meta description tags for granted.

-Now, before I go into the simple title tag and meta description optimization techniques I use, I want to ask you one favor: don’t take them for granted.
-I used these simple tactics on sites like Gizmodo, TechCrunch, Mashable, and around 30 other of the top 100 blogs on the Internet and saw their traffic go up drastically.
+Now, before we go into the simple title tag and meta description optimization techniques we use, we want to ask you one favor: don’t take them for granted.
+We used these simple tactics on sites like Gizmodo, TechCrunch, Mashable, and around 30 other of the top 100 blogs on the Internet and saw their traffic go up drastically.